-There are a couple things to understand about working in IT / programming / software / web development:
+There are a couple things to understand about working in IT or web development:

 It’s quite important for employers and clients to understand this.
 It is very likely (say, 80%) that I can open up whatever software you’re using and understand the basics within a few minutes.
 More detailed understanding might require an online tutorial or a skim through their documentation, and from there, I can probably do whatever is necessary.
 I’ve been learning software like that for the past 20 years.

 Almost every project that I do has some element that is foreign to me in the beginning.
 I research it and figure it out.

 Here’s a secret: this is what happens in all IT work.
 People come to you with their weird, random questions, and you say, “Hmm, alright.
 That’s a new one.
 Let’s see what can be done.”
 And it gets figured out.
 That’s what happens when you call tech support and it’s also what happens when you call a guy to fix your washing machine.

 I’m not telling you this to scare you and make you think that nobody knows what the hell they’re doing.
 I’m telling you this so that you don’t worry about it so much.

 All that being said, I’ve specialized in WordPress.
 Most of my effort goes toward better understanding WordPress and learning what it will require in the future.
 So, while I could easily open and use another CMS, I am not an expert in it.

 If you’re using software that is unusually specific to your industry or niche, and it’s also unusually complicated to use, then you should definitely hire someone who has specific experience in that software.